Mandates that create impact — deliberately anonymised.

 Family Office & Off-Market Investment Sourcing Identification and execution of non-public investment opportunities Search for a suitable investment portfolio with a focus on real estate, access to credible off-market assets and successful transaction support.

-Another reference case concerned a mandate from a family office to identify a suitable investment portfolio.
+The focus was a mandate from a family office to identify a suitable investment portfolio.
 The focus was particularly on real estate investments aligned with the client’s strategic, economic and qualitative requirements.

 Based on a broad and reliable network, credible investment opportunities were identified that were not publicly available on the market.
 The focus was not on generic deal lists, but on the targeted pre-selection of economically plausible, verifiable and client-appropriate assets.